 Can I substitute canned tomatoes?

-I wouldn’t recommend it as freshly roasted tomatoes will give you a better flavor.
-However, if you’re in a pinch and want to get dinner on the table real quick you could skip the roasting process and just use a couple 28 ounce cans of whole San Marzano tomatoes.
+Sure!
+If you’re in a pinch and want to get dinner on the table real quick you could skip the roasting process and just use a couple 28 ounce cans of whole San Marzano tomatoes.

 Eliminate the roasting part of the recipe and follow the rest of the instructions as they are written, reducing the amount of veggie broth as there will likely be more juice in the canned tomatoes.